 - Flooding

-- Earth movement, such as earthquakes, landslides, mudslides, or sinkholes
+- Earth movements, such as earthquakes, landslides, mudslides, or sinkholes

 - Mold and mildew, except in certain instances